 Ubuntu Number and percentage of Ubuntu Decoy VMs.
 Windows Number and percentage of Windows Decoy VMs.
 SCADA Number and percentage of SCADA Decoy VMs.
-SSLVPN Number and percentage of SSLVPN Decoy VMs.
-Medical Number and percentage of Medical Decoy VMs.
-ERP Number and percentage of ERP Decoy VMs.
-POS Number and percentage of POS Decoy VMs.

 Hover over the pie chart to see the percentage.
 Click the pie chart to split out a Decoy from the pie chart.